The Wombles’ names

 - Drums: Bungo

-Other Wombles sometimes join the band for live appearances.
+Other Wombles sometimes join the band for live appearances, including Tomsk and Alderney.

 Who are Wandle and Haydon?

-Wandle the Womble and Haydon the Womble are mascots of Wimbledon football clubs – see the football mascots page for more details.
+Wandle the Womble and Haydon the Womble are mascots of past and present Wimbledon football clubs – see the football mascots page for more details.

 Who are Waverley and Guildford?

-Waverley Womble and Guildford Womble are the recycling mascots of Waverley Borough Council and Guildford Borough Council in Surrey.
+Waverley Womble and Guildford Womble were the recycling mascots of Waverley Borough Council and Guildford Borough Council in Surrey.